screw/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 ### Data Receiving and Sending

-Packet formation and state update takes place in procedures with names of the form sendX ,where X is Data, Ack, Rendezvous, or Nak.
+Packet formation and state update takes place in procedures with names of the form sendX, where X is Data, Ack, Rendezvous, or Nak.

 Receive or Receive Abort
  - When a Receive or Receive-Abort call is issued by the IPC user, or